LEVEL 2 SURVEY (HOMEBUYERS SURVEY)

 At Robinson Elliott, we provide Home Buyer Reports for many different types of property in Sussex, Kent, Surrey and South London, ranging from country cottages and barn conversions to modern town houses and many different types of apartments.

-We perform all home buyer surveys to our exacting standards, and take full account of the nature of each specific property.
-As such there is no fixed cost for a HomeBuyer Report, but prices begin in the region of £600, and an extra £200 for a valuation.
+We perform all Level 2 Surveys to our exacting standards, and take full account of the nature of each specific property.
+As such there is no fixed cost for a HomeBuyer Survey, but prices begin in the region of £600, and an extra £200 for a valuation.
 Find out more about the different types of home surveys and how much they cost here.

 If you would like to find out more about the cost of a Home Buyer Report, contact one of our qualified Chartered Surveyors at Robinson Elliott.